Tag: Relationship Advice

 YouTube player

-Rejection from our wife can be frustrating, and this frustration can push her further away, creating a never-ending cycle of more rejection.
+This frustration can push her further away, creating a never-ending cycle of more rejection.

 When our sexual energy is pent-up, it can feel like a problem that needs an immediate solution.